pokgak/pokgak.github.io/content/articles/k8s-cluster-access-tailscale.md

 With a subnet router, you can now reach any of the services inside the cluster using the ClusterIP of that service but IP address is not human-friendly and you don't want to (you can't!) memorize all the IP addresses for all the services inside the cluster.
 So, now we need something that will map our IP addresses to a human-friendly format.
 Sounds familiar?
 We can use DNS records.

 You can definitely create DNS records manually and map it to each of the ClusterIP for your services.
 That's what I did for testing when validating this setup actually.
 At scale, that won't work tho.
 You don't want to be the one to manually go to your DNS registrar and create the records one by one.
-Luckily, in kubernetes there is a application called external-dns.
+Luckily, in kubernetes there is an application called external-dns.

 ### External-dns to the rescue